Prompts

 Plan Stream TUI

-After you send a prompt with plandex tell
+After you send a prompt with the REPL, plandex tell

 , you'll see the plan stream TUI.
 The model's responses are streamed here.
 You'll see several hotkeys listed along the bottom row that allow you to stop the plan (s), send the plan to the background (b), scroll/page the streamed text, or jump to the beginning or end of the stream.
 If you're a vim user, you'll notice Plandex's scrolling hotkeys are the same as vim's.